-Although the exposition of our work focuses on matrix Lie groups, our methodology and implementation of the development layer can be naturally extended to general Lie groups and their group representations.
-Following recent work of incorporating Lie group representations with neural networks (\cite{fuchs2020se, thomas2018tensor}), it opens doors to utilise representations to increase expressiveness of the development layer and further enhance its performance.
+Although our exposition focuses on matrix groups, our methodology and implementation of the development layer can be naturally extended to general Lie groups.
+In view of recent works on incorporating Lie group representations to neural networks (\cite{fuchs2020se, thomas2018tensor}), we expect that techniques developed therein may be utilised to increase the expressiveness of the development layer and further enhance its performance.

-Finally, the Lie group structure and the linear controlled differential equations satisfied by the development may offer potential opportunities for the explainability of our model, which merits further investigations in the future.